robbinwilson24/finance-calculator/README.md

 ![image](https://user-images.githubusercontent.com/123034061/221291005-da522b43-e896-4b96-993f-6f9c5a7d9773.png)

-5. Once this has finished installing, you can start the game by running the following  in the command line - **"npm start"**.
+5. Once this has finished installing, you can start the app by running the following  in the command line - **"npm start"**.
 6. This will usually automatically open a web browser and launch the program.
 However, you can open it yourself if you go to "http://localhost:3000" in a browser.